18F/unit-testing-node/_pages/components/middleware.md

       result = middleware.execute(context, next, hubotDone);
       if (middleware.execute(context, next, hubotDone) !== undefined) {
-        return done(new Error('middleware.execute did not prevent a second ' +
+        return done(new Error('middleware.execute did not prevent filing a ' +
-          'issue being filed when one was in progress'));
+          'second issue when one was already in progress'));
       }

       result.should.become(helpers.ISSUE_URL).then(function() {
-        logger.info.args.should.contain(helpers.logArgs.alreadyInProgress());
+        logger.info.args.should.contain(helpers.logArgs('already in progress'));
       }).should.notify(done);
     });
 ```